Chart Color Schemes

 Bridgewater shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Bridgewater is significantly higher than broader benchmarks.
-As of 2021, 41.2% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications at 9.2% and graduate diplomas at 5.3%.
-Vocational credentials are also prominent, with 31.4% of residents holding such qualifications - advanced diplomas at 10.7% and certificates at 20.7%.
+Educational attainment in Bridgewater is notably high, with 41.2% of residents aged 15 and above holding university qualifications as of the latest data.
+This compares to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are the most prevalent at 26.7%, followed by postgraduate qualifications at 9.2% and graduate diplomas at 5.3%.
+Vocational credentials are also common, with 31.4% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.7% and certificates at 20.7%.

 Frequently Asked Questions - Education